celestiaorg/celestia-app/specs/src/specs/resource_pricing.md

 by individual node configurations.
 Although nodes retain the freedom to increase gas prices locally, all transactions in a block must be greater than or equal to the global minimum threshold.
-If a block is proposed that contains a tx with a gas price below the global min gas price, the block will be rejected rejected as invalid.
+If a block is proposed that contains a tx with a gas price below the global min gas price, the block will be rejected as invalid.

 ## Estimating PFB cost